nikosgiov/PresenterShield/README.md

 - **Public View** (What the audience sees): Your full desktop minus any windows you've specifically marked as private.
 - **Private View** (What you see): Everything is visible to you, but your private windows are overlaid with a configurable opacity.
 You never lose context of what's underneath them.

+The key distinction from a simple "hide this window" toggle: **private windows remain fully interactive and focus-stable at all times.** You can type into them, scroll them, click through them, and they never drop behind other windows when you interact with something else.
 You work naturally.
 You Alt+Tab freely.
-Your private windows follow you around as overlays. **The audience never sees them.**
+Your private windows follow you around as persistent overlays. **The audience never sees them.**

 ---